felipegtx/common.cet/docs/fika/foDataJunction.cm.md

-Here's the consolidated document combining the information from both sources:

 # FIKA Office Junction Documentation

-## Product Overview
+## Overview

-The FIKA Office Junction is a versatile component used in office furniture configurations.
-It serves as a connecting point between panels or other office furniture components, allowing for flexible office layouts.
+This document describes the logic and rules for the FIKA Office Junction, a component used in office furniture configurations.
+The junction is a connecting element that links different panels or components in the FIKA office system.

 ## Part Number Logic